Jotabustos/Westeros/README.md

 # Westeros
 `Westeros` is an iOS Game of Thrones app developed in Swift 4.
+UI enhanced for iPad Pro (9.7-inch) in landscape mode.

 ## How to build